Skip to main content

 Attributes

-In order for targeting to work, you must pass attributes into the GrowthBook SDK and also list them in the GrowthBook App.
+For targeting to work, you need to pass attributes into the GrowthBook SDK and define them in the GrowthBook app.
+Here's a quick overview of how to do both.

 Attributes are passed into your SDKs as key-value pairs.
-The keys you use are completely custom and there are no requirements or restrictions.
-Use whatever makes sense for your application.
+The keys are completely customizable — use whatever fits your application's data model.

 growthbook.setAttributes({